-- o are a new student,

-- o are repeating a level (Academic Warning or Probation status),

-- have an accommodation that you would like extra support with (if you wish to disclose this),

-- o have just returned from LOA, suspension, or FOE,

-- o are not confident you can succeed,

-- o have low motivation levels, or

-- o don't know how to manage your time,
+- Students who progress through the EAP program without the need for special support may not need to communicate with their advisors more than the required two times described above. - ➤ However, please remember that your advisor is always there to help you. - ➤ If you: - o are a new student, - o are repeating a level (Academic Warning or Probation status), - have an accommodation that you would like extra support with (if you wish to disclose this), - have just returned from LOA, suspension, or FOE, - o are not feeling confident, - have low motivation levels. - o are having a difficult time with one of your classes, or - o don't know how to manage your time,